n8n-io/n8n-docs/docs/insight2/data-sources/google.sheets.md

 ## Authorization Scopes

-You can create a Google Sheets data source with one of either of the two permission scopes :
+You can create a Google Sheets data source with one of either of the two permission scopes:<br>
   1. **Read Only**
   2. **Read and Write**